MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 To view your sites on the map, you must first ingest the production plant and warehouse entities into Supply Chain Insights.
 To view vendor sites on the map, you must first ingest vendor entities into Supply Chain Insights, and then connect and share data with those vendors.

-If you hover over a site on the map, information that is related to the site appears.
-This information includes the company name, site address, and site risk score.
+If you hover over a site on the map, information that is related to the site is shown.
+The information includes the company name, site address, and site risk score.
 If you select a site icon, a sidebar appears and shows additional site information, such as potentially affected orders.
-The potentially affected order functionality requires that the order entity be ingested into Supply Chain Insights, in addition to the production plant and warehouse entities that were mentioned earlier.
+The "potentially affected order" functionality requires that the order entity is ingested into Supply Chain Insights, in addition to the production plant and warehouse entities that were mentioned earlier.

 ## Map views